 The mystery car drew closer each time I downshifted, before matching my speed as we drove between forest and farmland.
-We traveled along in this manner for a stretch at a separation of just 150 yards, then 100, then 50.
-There was less than 10 feet between us by the time I brought my pickup to a complete halt.
+We traveled along in this manner for several minutes.
+The distance between us narrowed from 150 yards to 100 and then 50.

 I landed that story.